 Being selected among the finalists and for the winner proves that we have been making the right steps in the right direction in sustainable tourism: Slovenia is recognised globally as one of the most sustainability-driven countries, which is both an honour and at the same time a great obligation to the further develop of our green direction.

 We are proud that our small country can be a global inspiration, and that we can share our knowledge and experiences.
 But there is no way back, the entire world is watching us now and we have to continue our efforts towards the sustainable society.
 Sustainability in tourism and sustainability in a day-to-day life is the only way today if we hope to preserve the future.

 How did your journey towards sustainability begin?

 – Slovenia is country with the green heart.
 Over 60% of its surface is covered with forests and there are some of the oldest natural parks in Europe.
 36% of its area is within the Natura 2000 network.
 It is the only European country that combines the Alps, the Adriatic Sea, the Karst and the Pannonian Plain; there are more than 28,000 watercourses, many thermal and mineral springs, picturesque lakes.
 Slovenia is surrounded by greenery wherever you look, and this natural environment means a lot to the Slovenians.
-They have an immense respect for our natural environment and they are happy to share the green corners of our country with travellers.
+They have an immense respect for our natural environment and they are happy to share the green corners of our country with travelers.
 That’s why, in order to preserve our unspoiled nature and the richness of our cultural heritage, STB has decided to support the development of a more sustainable kind of tourism and a general way of life, too.